 In this part she shares her experience about building a remote team and how to get started building a business.

 Whether a new hire will be successful and satisfied in their new role is down to the right kind of onboarding.
 It’s especially crucial for remote employees who can’t integrate organically into the processes and culture of the company.

-Silos are the byproducts of growth and specialization inside a company.
-Silos are basically teams (not people but organizational structures) that have distanced themselves from each other and possess information that the other teams don't.
+Organizational silos are the byproducts of growth and specialization inside a company.
+Organizational silos, or information silos, are basically teams (not people but organizational structures) that have distanced themselves from each other and possess information that the other teams don't.
 In a silo, employees will have less of a relationship with the company.
 Instead, they are loyal to their silo and its objectives.
 They will learn to gradually care less and less about the company as a whole.
 They do not work in the company.
 They work in the silo.
 And the company is what causes problems for the silo.